Shait6/Backup_news/README.md

 	- `recoveryVault.bicep` — creates or references the Recovery Services Vault.
 	- `backupPolicy.bicep` — creates Daily / Weekly / Both backup policy resources and outputs policy names/IDs.
 	- `backupAutoEnablePolicy.bicep` / `autoEnablePolicy.rule.json` — policy definition template/JSON used for DeployIfNotExists automation; the workflow pre-processes placeholders before calling `az policy`.
+	- `userAssignedIdentity.bicep` — creates a user-assigned managed identity in the target resource group and outputs its resource id and principalId.
+This identity is used for policy remediation so the remediation logic can operate against the Recovery Services Vault.
+	- `roleAssignment.bicep` — gives the user-assigned identity the required RBAC (by default Contributor) at the resource-group scope so it can create protected items in the vault during remediation.
+	- `deploy-policy-subscription.bicep` — a subscription-scoped template that creates the policy assignment (using the user-assigned identity) and a `Microsoft.PolicyInsights/remediations` resource which triggers remediation for existing non-compliant resources.
 - `scripts/` — helper scripts:
 	- `Set-DeploymentParameters.ps1` — builds `main.parameters.json`, validates/normalizes schedule times and weekly days, and ensures daily/weekly retention values are present.
 	- `Create-ResourceGroup.ps1` — creates the target resource group.